Skip to content

 What is Casio doing to protect biodiversity?

-Casio’s efforts to help preserve biodiversity began in 1994 with a G-SHOCK environmental collaboration product, the Dolphin and Whale Model, which celebrated its 25th anniversary in 2019.
+Casio’s efforts to help preserve biodiversity began in 1994 with a G-SHOCK environmental collaboration product.

 Casio carries out activities based on its Biodiversity Guidelines, established in 2011.
 In 2015, focusing on indirect impacts in the supply chain, it established the Casio Group Paper Procurement Policy, under which it avoids purchasing paper products suspected of destroying forests with a high conservation value.